ggtracker/sc2reader/README.rst

 sc2reader is currently capable of parsing varying levels of information out of the three primary resource types listed below.
-For a more detailed and exact description of the information that can be extracted please consult the `documentation`_ hosted on Read the Docs and packaged with the source.
+For a more detailed and exact description of the information that can be extracted please consult the `documentation`_ hosted on Read the Docs.

 Replays
 -------------

-Almost all the basic contextual information can be extracted from any post-beta replays.
-This information includes:
+Replays can be parsed for the following general types of information:

-- Replay details (map, length, version, datetime, game type, game speed, ...)
+- Replay details (map, length, version, expansion, datetime, game type/speed, ...)
 - Player details (name, race, team, color, bnet url, win/loss, ...)
 - Message details (text, time, player, target, pings, ...)

 Additional information can be parsed from ladder replays and replays from basic unmodded private "custom" games.
 This information includes:

-- Unit Selection and Hotkey events.
+- Unit Selection and Hotkey (Control Group) events.
-- Resource Transfers and Requests (but not collection or unspent values!)
+- Resource Transfers and Requests (but not collection rate or unspent totals!)
 - Unfiltered Unit commands (attack, move, train, build, psi storm, etc)
 - Camera Movements for all players and observers.

+In general, all player actions are recorded but game state information is not.
-In some cases, further information can be extracted from this raw information:
+In some cases, further game state information can be extracted from this raw
+information:

 - All unit selections and hotkey values for every frame of the game.
 - APM/EPM and its untold variations.